darx0r/CamScanner-mutter/README.md

 ## Fetched DEX files by mutter
 * I didn't managed to hunt any at the moment
 * **TODO: Collaboration will be helpful here**
+* Seems like the fetched and loaded payloads contians "dexopt" in their names, scan your device for files with this substring and share!

 This repo continues previous work on CamScanner injected.
 I share my decompiltion and strings decryption work in order to get more people collaborate on this case.
 #MalwareMustDie